Types of Product Renders: Hero, Lifestyle, Cutaway, Exploded Views

 When to use it

-• Technical products where internal quality drives value (purifiers, coolers, footwear midsoles, mattresses)
+• For technical products where internal quality drives the value proposition — air purifiers, footwear midsoles, coolers, mattresses, helmets

-• Investor decks and B2B datasheets that need to highlight engineering
+• In investor decks and B2B datasheets to demonstrate engineering sophistication

 Best practices

-• Clean section planes: Use precise boolean cuts; add a slight bevel to the cut face so it doesn’t look computer-flat.
+• Clean section plane: Use precise boolean cuts, then add a slight bevel to the cut face so it reads as intentional rather than a rendering artifact

-• Color coding: Adopt a palette where each internal system reads instantly (e.g., blue for cooling, orange for electrical).
+• Color coding: Adopt a palette where each internal system is immediately distinguishable — blue for cooling circuits, orange for electrical paths, grey for structural elements

 Common mistakes

-• Over-complex labels that turn into a wall of text
+• Too many callouts that turn the image into a wall of text — three to five labels is usually the ceiling

-• Cutting through logos or key features unintentionally
+• Cutting through logos, key features, or branding elements unintentionally

-• Noisy textures on section faces that distract from components
+• Noisy or overly busy textures on the section face that compete with the components

 Exploded View Renders: How It Assembles